excellalabs/intro-to-functional-scala/README.md

 ```

 If the mapping function throws an exception the future is completed with that exception.
 If the original future fails with an exception then the returned future also contains the same exception.
 This exception propagating semantics is present in the rest of the combinators, as well.
 They are designed to work with `for-comprehensions` also, so futures contain `flatMap`, `filter` and `foreach` combinators.

+`flatMap` is not typically used outside of `for-comprehensions`, and `filter` creates a new future with the original's value only if it satisfies some predicate, else failing with a `NoSuchElementException`.

 More reading: [Scala Docs - Promises & Futures](https://docs.scala-lang.org/overviews/core/futures.html)